seanpmaxwell/Typescript-Best-Practices/README.md

 - Because the purpose of VFFs is to return values rather than run logic:
   - These can go in the **CONSTANTS** region.
   - Their name does not have to be in a verb form.
-  - Use PascalCase instead of CamelCase for the name.
+  - Use PascalCase instead of camelCase for the name.
   - Use function-expressions instead of declarations.

 #### Configured-function nuances
-- Because configure-functions are assigned to a variable, we can't hoist them like we do FDs.
-Usually this isn't a problem, but if a configured-function is needed in the same file where it is initialized AND in a region above the **FUNCTIONS** region, you can use lazy-loading in a FD to get the hoisting you need.
+- Because configured-functions are assigned to a variable, we can't hoist them like we do FDs.
+Usually this isn't a problem, but if a configured-function is needed in the same file where it is initialized AND in a region above the **FUNCTIONS** region, you can use lazy-loading in an FD to get the hoisting you need.

 ##### Hoisting configured-functions example:
 ```ts